tiny-dancer/notes/delivering-value.md

 -   **Ephemeral Environments:** component changes are reflected in a safe, isolated environment mirroring a production deployment and integrated with existing environments for valuable testing and deployment validation

--    **Portable Execution:** the deployment logic is not dependent on being executed within a specifc pipeline; this enables valuable, quick-iterating local development and future ci/cd system changes
+-    **Portable Execution:** the deployment logic is not dependent on being executed within a specific pipeline; this enables valuable, quick-iterating local development and future ci/cd system changes

 -   **Smart endpoints and dumb pipelines**: pipelines are workflow orchestrators only executing source controlled, portably executable deployment logic that is not dependent being in the pipeline (terraform, arm, bash, etc)

 -   **Feature Management (Toggles)**: Any new changes are wrapped in a feature toggle allowing the codebase to be safely deployed to production at any given time.
 This also allows for releasing features safely to a subset of users.

 -    **Everything as Code:** Self explanatory, everything that can be configured as code eventually is.
-This greatly minimizes toil time and once implemented helps maximize developer day to day efficiency
+This greatly minimizes toil time and once implemented helps maximize developer day to day efficiency.
+Enables repeatable and consistent deployments with no configuration drift (ephemeral environments, high release/deployment rates)

 -   **Culture and Habits**